This nine-year-old isn’t waiting for the world to notice her. She’s making it.

-Has there ever been a more annoying aphorism for somebody going through a real-life challenge?
-It’s the “turn that frown upside down” of useless advice.
-But every once in a while, you meet someone who actually embodies that spirit, who somehow only seems to see the positive in their world and hardly notices the negative.
+Is there a more annoying aphorism for somebody going through a real-life challenge?
+But every once in a while, you meet someone who actually embodies that spirit, who somehow only sees the positive in their world and hardly notices the negative.

 "She’s obsessed with Frozen," Maggie says of her daughter.
 "Anytime it’s on, she dances in front of the TV and jumps and squeals with delight."
 When the pair reenact the plot, McKenna is always Anna.